Abhinavcode13/devops-daily/Day24.md

 - $ ansible-vault edit foo.yml - To edit the file
 - $ ansible-vault view foo.yml - To view the file
 - $ ansible-vault rekey foo.yml - To rekey/change the file

+### Tags and handlers
+Ansible tags are another useful feature that can assist you in carrying out specific tasks from the playbook.
+By default, all tasks in the playbook are executed, but we can control this behaviour with tags and execute only the tasks with the matching tags.